AlexandreGarito/SQL-database-demo-2/README.md

 My approach involved taking this rather dirty dataset, cleaning and validating it with Python, and then creating a PostgreSQL database in GCP Cloud SQL with an appropriate schema to import the data.
 I then used SQL queries inside BigQuery to derive insights from the data, which I visualized using GCP Looker (formerly Data Studio).
 <br>

-Objectives achieved with this project :
+Tools & skills in this project :

   ✅ Clean and validate a large (1.5GB) and dirty (web-scraped) dataset using Python pandas
   ✅ Design and create a multi-dimensional database schema using SQL
   ✅ Manage compatibility issues involved in the data upload to a PostgreSQL database hosted on GCP
   ✅ Perform SQL-based querying and gain insights using GCP BigQuery
-  ✅ Visualize data using GCP Looker (formerly Data Studio)
+  ✅ Visualize data using GCP Looker (formerly Data Studio) : https://lookerstudio.google.com/reporting/127231ff-fc3c-464a-a6b5-28d075df9672

 <br>